brgrhrng/BINF6250F25/projects/project10/README.md

 Other members' reflections on the project:

 Left to do in this project (but would be easy to implement):
-    1. I did not update the hmm model with the newly created model by Baum Welch, in our case, it would just be formating the matrices back into the list of dicts and list of list of dicts format, and re-initalizing the HMM.
+    I did not update the hmm model with the newly created model by Baum Welch, in our case, it would just be formating the matrices back into the list of dicts and list of list of dicts format, and re-initalizing the HMM.
-    2. Our current way of initializing the model, is to send the hmm class the dictionaries that we have been sending all along.
-To create a new method of creating new transition probabilities or emission probababilities would be just getting a list of hidden states and emission/observed states from the user, and then calculating some initialization probabilities that sum to 1 for both the hidden states and the observed states, and putting those into Dictionaries that could then be sent to the HMM model as the starting place.
-I did not implement these as they are for us, technically outside of the scope of the actual baum_welch algorithm.
-They are really just the setup to initialize our hmm.

-After I was done working on the project, I will be continuing to research code and papers on the backward algorithm, becuase the idea of having a 1 in a sum of probabilities in an array bothers me, especially because we are using it in a summation later on, though I have a feeling I'm not going to get a satistfactory answer.
+After I was done working on the project, I was planning to continuing researching online code and papers on the backward algorithm, becuase the idea of having a 1 in a sum of probabilities in an array bothers me, especially because we are using it in a summation later on, though I have a feeling I'm not going to get a satistfactory answer.